Adam's Bridge: Hinduism

 A 20th-century painting depicting a scene from Ramayana, wherein vanaras are shown building a bridge to Lanka.

 The ancient Sanskrit epic Ramayana, in the Yuddhakanda, mentions a bridge constructed by the god Rama with aid from an army of Vanaras (monkeys or forest-dwellers) to reach the island Lanka and rescue his wife Sita from Ravana.

-In popular belief, Lanka is equated to present-day Sri Lanka.
+Many scholars locate the original Lanka in the eastern part of present-day Madhya Pradesh.
+In popular Hindu belief, Lanka is equated to present-day Sri Lanka.
 However, such a correspondence is not explicit in the Ramayana and a few verses can even be held to be against such an identification; some Sanskrit sources of the first millennium emphasise on the distinction.
 Robert P. Goldman — who edited the Princeton translation of the epic into English — characterises most of the Ramayana, including the Lanka Kanda, as "kind of [an] elaborate fairy tale" by design; attempts to probe into its historicity were misguided.
 (Note: Goldman and other scholars emphasise on the abrupt change of the narrative from Book Two (Ayodhyakanda) to Book Three (Aranyakanda) and onwards — that deals with Rama's efforts to bring back Sita and subsequent exploits in Lanka — from "pseudo-historical" to the "totally fantasied".
 Goldman cautions against attempts to recover any historical stratum from these books; he reiterates Jacobi's opinion that for the intended audience of the text, South of the Gangetic Plains was terra incognita where the hero can be made to cross over into the supernatural realm.
 He concludes: "As to the kingdoms of the demons and the monkeys, it is our conviction that they never existed anywhere except in the mind of the poets and more importantly, in the hearts of the countless millions [] who have been charmed and deeply moved by this strange work.")
 John Brockington, noted for his scholarship on Hindu epics, concurs.

 In extant historical sources, the equation between the two islands appears for the first time only in the Kasakudi Copper Plates of Nandivarman II (r. late-8th century) pertaining to the conquest of Sri Lanka by one of his ancestors; as Ramayana took a life of its own under the succeeding Cholas, the identification profferred, justifying their imperial ambitions to invade the island.
 The link would then be co-opted by the Aryacakravarti dynasty of Jaffna in presenting themselves as the guardians of the bridge.
 Nonetheless, two reputed medieval commentaries on the Ramayana — Ramanujiya (drafted c.
 1500 by Ramanuja) and Tattvadipika (drafted c.
 1550 by Mahesvaratirtha) — continued to make a distinction between Lanka and Sri Lanka.